 In a 2019 survey of CDU graduate students, 100% reported that they had achieved their learning goals.

 - Flexibility to study where and when you choose

 - The lowest undergraduate tuition of any U.S.-based online university offering Catholic theology

 - Engaging online courses with discussion forums

 - Mobile app for study on the go

 - Online library staffed by a theological librarian

 - 24/7 technical support

 The AA program is nationally accredited by the Distance Education Accrediting Commission (DEAC), which is recognized as a national accrediting agency by the U.S. Department of Education and is a recognized member of the Council for Higher Education Accreditation.
-The university is certified as a degree-granting institution by the West Virginia Higher Education Policy Commission and the West Virginia Community and Technical College System.
+The university is certified as a degree-granting institution by the West Virginia Higher Education Policy Commission.